A Great Place

 Avoiding the Crowds

 Long waiting lines, hectic locker rooms, ...
 You’ll enjoy a much more peaceful lagoon and its surreal surroundings by visiting either very early in the morning or as late as possible.
 Stay at a close hotel as it's more comfortabel.
 Our recommendation: Northern Light Inn (scroll down to our 'Where to Stay section for more choices).
 Also try to avoid weekends (Fri-Sun), because it's busier then, even in the morning or evening.
-Make your reservation a couple of weeks in advance to get the desired slot:
+Make your reservation a couple of weeks in advance to get your tickets for the desired slot:

-Book the first time slot available (see opening hours below).
+Book a ticket the first time slot available (see opening hours below).
 Being there first thing in the morning, you won’t see any crowds and no waiting lines, regardless of the package you booked.
 Often there are only 20-30 people within the first hour of operation.

 It usually thins out in the evening.
-Book a time slot about two hours before they close.
+Book tickets for a time slot about two hours before they close.
 Timing your visit for sunset will make your photos even more amazing.
 After sunset, there is even a chance to see the Northern Lights in winter.
 Check sunrise and sunset times here: Sunrise / Sunset Grindavík

 Weather and Water Temperature